Snow and ice to precede larger late-week storm in central, eastern US

 The coldest air is retreating from much of the eastern two-thirds of the nation.
 However, enough cold air will linger and work with a storm to deliver snow and ice to the Upper Midwest and Northeast around midweek.
 A larger and more impactful storm later in the week is expected to reintroduce colder air to portions of the region.

-An icy mix of sleet, freezing rain and snow is expected from Minnesota through much of Wisconsin, northern and central Michigan, upstate New York and central New England.
+Sleet, freezing rain and snow are expected through the northern tier of Pennsylvania, upstate New York and central New England into Wednesday morning.

 Even light ice buildup can lead to dangerous travel conditions, particularly on untreated roads.